salkhon/suntech/README.md

 # SunTech (startechlite)
 SunTech is a project for the database course CSE216 of L2T2.
 The purpose of this project is to use databases to emulate a real world application.
 In this project we use databases in a webapp that sells tech products, mainly PC components.
-The idea of this project is heavily influenced by the Bangladeshi PC shop https://www.startech.com.bd.